atosorigin/bullsequana-edge-system-management/ansible/readme.md

 - Set Rsyslog Server IP
 - Set Rsyslog Server Port

-### use your vault
+### use your credential
 #### - change your vault password
 The *add_playbooks.sh* script already creates a vault for you and associates every templates to this vault.

 ![alt text](https://github.com/atosorigin/bullsequana-edge-system-management/blob/master/ansible/doc/create_vault_playbooks.png)

-The default *Bull Sequana Edge Vault* has intentionaly NO password, so you should define your own password:
+The default *Bull Sequana Edge Vault* has intentionaly NO password, so you should define your own password

 ![#f03c15](https://placehold.it/15/f03c15/000000?text=+) Warning : You should remember your vault password